rammne/fastai-cn101/README.md

 Prelim Requirement - Object Classifier

-open in Google Colaboratory to see the result properly
+open in Google Colaboratory to see the results properly